dsilksmith/my-fitness-app/README.md

 The application follows a Model-View-Controller (MVC) architecture to keep the code organized and maintainable:

-* **Model (`workoutModel.js`):** Defines the `Workout` JavaScript class.
-This class acts as a blueprint, specifying the data structure for a single workout (e.g., `id`, `type`, `distance`).
+* **Model (`workoutModel.js`):** Defines the `Workout` JavaScript class, which acts as a blueprint for workout data.

-* **View (`index.html`):** Provides the complete HTML structure for the user interface.
-This includes the input form for logging new workouts, the container where the list of workouts is displayed, and the `<canvas>` element for the chart.
+* **View (`index.html`):** Provides the complete HTML structure, including the input form, the workout list container, and the `<canvas>` element for the chart.

 * **Controller (`workoutController.js`):** Acts as the engine of the application.
-It listens for user events (like form submissions and button clicks), manages the application's state (the array of workouts), and coordinates between the Model and the View.
-It is responsible for:
+It listens for user events, manages the application's state (the array of workouts), and coordinates between the Model and the View.
+It handles form submissions for both creating new workouts and updating existing ones by managing an "edit mode".
+It also calls the render functions to update the UI whenever the data changes.
-    1. Handling form input to create new `Workout` instances (Model).
-    2. Saving, loading, and deleting workouts from `localStorage`.
-    3. Calling the render functions to update the workout list (View) and the chart (Canvas) whenever the data changes.

 ***